Cldren/REN_PSBx/README.md

 Have a good read !

-# Repository structures
+# Updates

-I will put information about our 2 courses in R and Mathematics. (in construction)
+I will put information about our 2 courses in R and Mathematics.

+Last updates : 25/10/2020
+I just upload the first version of the comparison between R and Python.